VQ Probe v2.5 User Guide

 - Scene Change Colors: choose the colors that indicate scenes on the slider

-To restore the default options, use Metrics > Restore Default Options.
+To restore the default options, use Tools > Restore Default Options.

 Command Line Interface